CHEMeDATA/CHEMeDATA.github.io/publishers.md

 ### Submitting supplementary data after publication

 An alternative is the submission of supplementary data at the submission of a manuscript is to create a chemistry data archive after publication.
-A workflow taking the metadata of a publication (DOI, authors, ORCID, affiliations, funding, etc.) from a Journal page (or other sources of publication data such as Researchgate.org, Institutional list of publication, etc.) would be particularly practical for the author.
+A workflow taking the metadata of a manuscript (DOI, authors, ORCID, affiliations, funding, etc.) from a Journal page (or other sources of publication data such as Researchgate.org, Institutional list of publication, etc.) would be particularly practical for the author to avoid entering any information.
 An electronic invitation to submit associated data files could be sent to the corresponding author or the principal investigator of a research group when a new publication record is identified.
 A pre-filled data submission page would only require the author to drop a .zip file to satisfy the requirement to share data requested by public institutions and funding agencies.

 ### Tentative instructions for the Authors (to be improved...)